web-eid/web-eid-authtoken-validation-java/README.md

 ## 5. Configure the authentication token validator

 Once the prerequisites have been met, the authentication token validator itself can be configured.
-The mandatory parameters are the website origin (the URL serving the web application) and trusted certificate authorities.
+The mandatory parameters are the website origin (the URL serving the web application, see section [_Basic usage_](#basic-usage) below) and trusted certificate authorities.
 The authentication token validator will be used in the login processing component of your web application authentication framework; it is thread-safe and should be scoped as a singleton.

 ```java